Below is a list of online training AFFM is offering during the summer of 2020.

-Click here to check out the calendar for upcoming training around the state
+Other Training around the state.
+Click here to check out the AFFM calendar for upcoming training.

 Children who enter the State’s custody bring with them a wide range of social, emotional, and developmental issues.
 To help these children, parents must develop new skills and have at their disposal many resources and support services.
-Key to building necessary skills is on-going, flexible training in a wide variety of topics.
+The key to building the necessary skills is on-going, flexible training in a wide variety of topics.
 Training programs at Adoptive and Foster Families of Maine evolve from month to month in accordance with the needs of the families we serve.

 Below are some of the many training programs offered by AFFM.
 If you are interested in any of these programs provided by AFFM or have questions or suggestions about other types of training sessions then please contact AFFM.

 AFFM holds an annual spring training conference in April.
 The conference provides training designed specifically for families looking for unique and advanced learning opportunities.
 It is also an opportunity to network with families and other providers from across the state.
 In addition to the conference, AFFM offers numerous training sessions for both large and small groups.

 - Day-to-Day Living with Children with Pre-Natal Substance Exposure